-The COVID-19 pandemic has helped us re-discover how meaningful human relationships are to our well-being and sanity.
+2020 was a year for re-discovering how meaningful human relationships are to our well-being and sanity.
 As a recently separated or divorced person, now is the time to commit to making any future relationships you might embark upon be ones that are healthy, safe, fruitful and mutually beneficial.